yassineeea/Carbon-FootPrint/README.md

 ## Problem Statement 📝
 We need to analyze the carbon footprint data for various countries over time to gain insights into global and regional carbon emissions trends.
 Specifically, we want to calculate the following key metrics:
 ### 1. KPI requirements 📌
-We need to analyze key indicators for our pizza sales data to gain insights into our business performance.
+We need to analyze key indicators of carbon emissions data to gain insights into our business performance.
 Specifically, we want to calculate the following metrics:
 - **Total Carbon Emissions:** The sum of all CO2 emissions from various sources (e.g., cement, coal, gas, oil).
 - **Per Capita Carbon Emissions:** Compute the average carbon emissions per person by dividing the total carbon emissions by the population of each country.
 - **Energy Consumption by Source:** Analyze the total energy consumption from various sources (e.g., coal, gas, oil) for each country and year